Burbenpho/gametoolkit/hydra-launcher-sources/README.md

 1. **Download Hydra Launcher:** Go to the [Hydra Launcher download page](https://github.com/hydralauncher/hydra/releases/) and download the latest version.
 2. **Install Hydra Launcher:** Follow the installation instructions.
 3. **Insert link in Settings -> Sources -> Add Source:** Copy [link](https://raw.githubusercontent.com/Burbenpho/gametoolkit/refs/heads/main/hydra-launcher-sources/source.json) and add it to sources.
 ---

-### List of added games in myownsource.json

--

-...and more will be added!

----

 ### Credits